sodal-project/cartographer/README.md

 - **Documentation**: Comprehensive guides will be available in the Wiki
 - **Issues**: Report bugs or request features on our Issue Tracker

+## Troubleshooting

+### Angular Schema Validation Errors

+If you encounter schema validation errors when building the project, it may be due to changes in the Angular schema between versions.
+Common issues include:

+- **appShell property error**: The `appShell` property format has changed in Angular 19.2.x.
+It should be removed or updated according to the current schema.
+- **serviceWorker property error**: In Angular 19.2.x, the `serviceWorker` property must be a boolean value, not a string path to a configuration file.

+### Node.js Version Issues

+- If you see warnings about using an odd-numbered Node.js version, consider switching to an even-numbered LTS version for production use.
+- The project requires Node.js 20.0.0 or higher, but using versions like 20.x or 22.x is recommended for stability.

 ## Contributing